-Attendance at standards committee meetings in the period was as follows:
+Attendance at meetings in the year was as follows:

 Trustee Meetings attended Out of a possible

-S. Barrow 3 3
+S Barrow 3 3

-J. Earl 3 3
+J Farrell 2 3

-J. Farrell 3 3
+N Hassan 2 3

-D. Jones 3 3
+D Jones 2 3

-Dr V. Ogden 3 3
+V Ogden 3 3

-N. Okezie 2 3
+N Okezie 3 3

-S. Sarwar 1 3
+S Sarwar 1 3

-Review of value for money
+Review of Value for Money

-As accounting officer the Chief Executive Officer has responsibility for ensuring that the academy trust delivers good value in the use of public resources.
+As accounting officer, the Chief Executive Officer has responsibility for ensuring that the academy trust delivers good value in the use of public resources.
 The accounting officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.